-- 3. Authorizing the SAEF: - Entity A shall be provided with IdB, the CSE-ID for Entity B. See Note 3 in clause 8.2.1. - The MAF shall be configured with the Entity B Identity (IdB) for which it is authorized to provide Kc for an SAEF. - 4.
-Entity A and the MAF shall establish a mutually authenticated secure channel for communication using the MAF Handshake procedure (clause 8.8.2.2), using the credentials provisioned during Credential Configuration. - 5.
-Entity A shall initiate the MAF Key Registration procedure (clause 8.8.2.7) with the MAF.
+- 5) Authorizing the SAEF: - Entity A shall be provided with IdB, the CSE-ID for Entity B. See note 2 in clause 8.2.1. - The MAF is expected to be configured with the Entity B Identity (IdB) for which it is authorized to provide Kc for an SAEF with Entity A. - 6) Entity A and the MAF shall establish a mutually authenticated secure channel for communication using the MAF Handshake procedure (clause 8.8.2.2), using the credentials provisioned during Credential Configuration. - 7) Entity A shall initiate the MAF Key Registration procedure (clause 8.8.2.7) with the MAF.
 The MAF Key Registration shall include the Security Usage Identifier (SUID) associated with the MAF-Based SAEF and IdB.
 This procedure results in: - Entity A and the MAF establishing a M2M Secure Connection Key (Kc) and associated M2M Secure Connection Key Identifier (KcID), corresponding to the output symmetric key and Key Identifier established by the MAF Key Registration procedure. - MAF providing the lifetime for the M2M Secure Connection Key (Kc).